Assistant Professor of Counseling

 Dr. Haynes-Thoby’s current research focuses on trauma resilience, thriving after trauma, and counselor development.
 Her research on trauma and resilience focuses on factors that contribute to resilience, access to care, and trauma’s impact on human development, including spiritual development.
 Her research on counselor development consists of trauma-informed care in counselor training, cultural competence, and trauma-informed supervision.

 Her research agenda is brought forth through applied research methods, including the exploration of culturally specific factors that contribute to resilience, and the operationalization of trauma-informed counseling that promotes success.
 She approaches her work with a trauma-informed lens, and through perspectives that are rooted in Black-feminist and intersectional frameworks.
-Her research aims are to broaden what we understand about human resilience, especially related to marginalized communities.
+Her research aims are to broaden what we understand about human resilience, especially related to marginalized communities and intimate partner violence.
 Other related research interests include community resilience, career development, access, and accessibility, especially in counselor training, supervision, and preparation.

 Dr. Haynes-Thoby is interested in supporting new counselors to understand the impact of trauma, and to consider both trauma prevention, resilience, and life after trauma.
 Her research aims to honor the clients who trust us with their stories, and the community-rooted protective factors that support their well-being.

-Puig, M., Swank, J., Haynes-Thoby, L., & Palladino, D. (in press).
+Puig, M., Swank, J., Haynes-Thoby, L., & Palladino, D. (2022).
 Foundations in becoming a professional counselor: Advocacy, social justice, and intersectionality.
 Springer Publishing Company.